Alexis Pye You really livin: A world that was always full of yellow sun, green trees, a blue sea and black people

 About the Exhibition

 In You really livin: A world that was always full of yellow sun, green trees, a blue sea and black people, Alexis Pye presents a series of paintings in John M. O’Quinn Gallery.
-These works reflect on people from her community, using lush greenery in place of relationship and gender, as informed by Jamaica Kincaid’s writing in On the Necessity of Gardening: An of Art, Botany and Cultivation (Valiz 2021).
+These works reflect on people from her community, using lush greenery in place of relationship and gender, as informed by Jamaica Kincaid’s writing in On the Necessity of Gardening: An ABC of Art, Botany and Cultivation (Valiz 2021).

 In this article, Kincaid relates garden cultivation to cultivation of self, community, and place, reflecting on her own memories of the Dominican Republic as “a world that was always full of yellow sun, green trees, a blue sea and black people.”
-In Pye’s words, this exhibition’s title similarly references “the Yellow sun that seemed to peek out of the cloudy overcast days in Detroit, lush trees that lined neighborhoods and took over abandoned houses, the Blue water of Bel Isle,” and the community of people who have gone in and out of Pye’s life.
+In Pye’s words, this exhibition’s title similarly references “the yellow sun that seemed to peek out of the cloudy overcast days in Detroit, lush trees that lined neighborhoods and took over abandoned houses, the blue water of Bel Isle,” and the community of people who have gone in and out of Pye’s life.
 Communities depicted in these paintings include where Pye grew up–Detroit’s suburbs, the Midwest, California–and Houston, where Pye has spent her early adulthood.
 Throughout these homes, the artist muses that “what remains the same is the sky, bodies of water, and the people who poured into [her].”

 About the Artist